hiayami/team-profile-generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-Ensure that node and npm are installed, and clone the repo.
+Clone repository.
+This application uses node and npm (inquirer package).
 ## Usage
 Follow the prompts in the command line and an HTML will appear
 ## License